plizeee/AutoJIT/README.md

 ## Open `Placeholder.xcodeproj`
 - If it prompts you to trust the project, click `Trust`
 - This is just a placeholder project so that we can attach the debugger to the app.
-- Alternatively, you can create your own empty project.
+You can create your own empty project, if want to.
 Just make sure it's an iOS project (labelled "App" in Xcode when creating a new project)
+- At the top of of the sidebar, select the tab icon that appears as a little spray can.

 ## Download iOS SDK:
 1. Xcode > Settings... > iOS 17.x (7.35gb)